UniversityRadioYork/MyRadio/README.md

 DATABASE:
  - On the intro screen press "Click here to continue"
  - Enter the database details (see Database Credentials) and press Next
- - Enter the database details AGAIN and press next
  - Press "run task"

 USER: